 Australian National University

-L.K.
-Fifield has included themes like Chlorine-36 and Mass spectrometry in his Uranium study.
-The concepts of his Supernova study are interwoven with issues in Deep sea and Atmosphere.
-His work carried out in the field of Analytical chemistry brings together such families of science as Seawater and Time of flight.
+Frank Fenner has included themes like Paralysis, Biological warfare and Smallpox vaccine in his Smallpox virus study.
+His Virus study integrates concerns from other disciplines, such as Ecology, Genome, Microecology and Arthropod.
+His work carried out in the field of Orthopoxvirus brings together such families of science as Inoculation and Cowpox.

 This overview was generated by a machine learning system which analysed the scientist’s body of work.
 If you have any feedback, you can contact us here.

 Biological control of vertebrate pests : the history of myxomatosis ; an experiment in evolution